tonyredondo/debugger-mcp-server/DebuggerMcp/Resources/troubleshooting.md

 **Solutions**:
 1. Verify the `sessionId` from `CreateSession` response
 2. Use `ListSessions(userId)` to see active sessions
-3. Sessions auto-cleanup after 30 minutes of inactivity
+3. Sessions auto-cleanup after 24 hours of inactivity by default (configurable via `SESSION_INACTIVITY_THRESHOLD_MINUTES`)

 ### "User does not have access to session" Error